danvanderboom/Xamarin-Forms-TreeView/README.md

 The Tree data structure library is PCL, and the TreeView library is PCL with a Xamarin.Forms dependency.

 Did I mention it's free and open source?

+CURRENT STATUS: I'm working on hierarchical data binding between TreeNode and TreeNodeView, and although I have a working solution for providing dynamic item templates, it's not The Xamarin.Forms Way but something I cooked up while getting the ideas out of my head and into the code editor as fast as possible.
+Now I can go back and correct that.

+If anyone knows some good tips on using data binding in Xamarin.Forms, drop me a line, and thanks! :)